Custom Orthotics

 Podiatrists can prescribe custom orthotics as part of a treatment plan for patients suffering from arthritis, bunions, flat feet, heel pain and much more.

 A Podiatrist will consider your unique treatment needs and previous experiences to decide which orthotics will work best for you and the activities you intend to use them for.
 We often use different types of foam or cushioned top covers to make “rigid” orthotics feel softer.
-Below are some pros and cons your Podiatrist will be weighing up when prescribing you an orthotic.
+Below are some pros and cons your podiatrist will be weighing when prescribing an orthotic.

 ‘Rigid’ Orthotics – Pros